-This jumper allows you to enable or disable the JumperFreeTM mode.
+This jumper enables or disables the JumperFreeTM mode.
 The JumperFreeTM mode allows processor settings to be made through the BIOS setup (see 4.4 Advanced Menu).

 NOTE: In JumperFreeTM mode, all dip switches must be set to OFF.

 Setting JEN Disable (Jumper) [1-2]